mozilla/mozmill/mozmill/README.md

 JavaScript tests may initiate shutdown and restart of the browser.
 There are two types of shutdown/restart events:

-- user shutdown :
+- user shutdown : the test indicates a shutdown or restart.
+This does not stop the browser but indicates that a further action will cause a restart or shutdown (such as triggering `Ctrl+Q`)
-- runner shutdown
+- runner shutdown : the test tells the runner to shutdown or restart, potentially giving a next test to run in the same file.

 ## Learning Mozmill Testing